T-F-O-C/Neuro-Bird/readme.md

 <h3 align="center">
  Neuroevolution, or neuro-evolution, is a form of artificial intelligence that uses evolutionary algorithms to generate artificial neural networks (ANN), parameters, topology and rules.
 In contrast, neuroevolution requires only a measure of a network's performance at a task.
 This time, I implemented Neuroevolution on our version of Flappy Bird.
 It's not perfect, yet.
-But we'll try our best to learn more and gradually upgrading our program.
+But we'll try our best to develop this program.
  </h3>